New York Jets: 2026 NFL Draft Preview

 Team Needs

-The Jets hold two first-round picks (#2, #16 via Indianapolis) after their most turbulent season in franchise history — a 4-13 catastrophe that saw Aaron Rodgers benched, then released, and the entire coaching staff fired.
-New GM Darren Mougey and first-time head coach Liam Coen inherit a roster with genuine offensive talent (Garrett Wilson, Breece Hall) but no quarterback and a defense that ranked 27th in scoring.
+The Jets hold two first-round picks (#2, #16 via Indianapolis) after their worst season since 2020 — a 3-14 disaster that ended any illusions about quick fixes.
+New GM Darren Mougey and first-year head coach Aaron Glenn inherit a roster with genuine offensive talent (Garrett Wilson, Breece Hall) but a quarterback carousel (Justin Fields, Brady Cook, Tyrod Taylor) and a defense that needs an anchor.
 With Fernando Mendoza locked in at #1 to the Raiders, the Jets will take Arvell Reese at #2 and can address quarterback at #16 with Ty Simpson or Garrett Nussmeier.

 Draft Outlook